 I could not get my hands on anything that was pure or natural enough for my baby, so much so that I did not use any product on her at the beginning except for diaper cream, which for the clueless first-time new mom was from the pharmacy.
 Only water and cotton wool for washing at the start, and she turned out just fine!
 I’m of the belief that babies should be exposed to as few chemicals and cosmetics as possible, as their little bodies adjust to the outside world.
 Even water(!) which can be harsh on the skin, so not too frequent baths either.
 We didn’t have too many throw-up episodes to deal with probably because Miss Jyve was exclusively breastfed, and babies don’t get too grimy in any case so it suited us fine.
 And I just looovvveee that new baby smell.
 Also quite frankly as busy moms, we don’t always take the time to understand what ingredients are in all the products we are using.
 I wasn’t one to load on the products for Miss Jyve – just an occasional light massage with 100% pure organic sweet almond oil, and her grandmother actually commented on how she has the nicest and softest skin!

 The breastfeeding cream I first came across was 100% pure lanolin, sold to me by the breast pump company, which I was told by the lactation consultant is ‘good’, so I continued with it till I read about what lanolin actually was, and how it was extracted and produced.
 It wasn’t even that effective in healing, nor was it easy to apply.
-I hated how sticky and goopy it was, which pulled on already-tender skin.
+I hated how sticky and goopy it was, which tugged on already-tender and torn/bleeding skin.
 I was slightly horrified and uncomfortable that lanolin cream was one of the top recommendations to moms all over the world as a breastfeeding aid.

 I wasn’t happy that my baby was ingesting lanolin with her breast milk, as the cream does not need to be washed or wiped off with each feed.
 And quite frankly, your nipples are so sore at that point that you hardly want to touch them.